monocilindro/Awesome-Hydrospatial/README.md

     - [Youtube and Vimeo channels](#youtube-and-vimeo-channels)
     - [Miscellanea](#miscellanea)

+## **Hydrospatial, the extension of hydrography**
+ [Hydrospatial](https://storymaps.arcgis.com/stories/418dde64aff54c41b2d94efffc6ba6c0?play%3Dtrue%26speed%3Dmedium) is a generic concept defining the vast global domain that includes all the blue of our blue planet and its contiguous zones for a sustainable blue economy.

+Hydrography is one of many elements at the foundation of the term hydrospatial.
+These include all the Spatio-temporal physical, biological and chemical data, information and knowledge related to their position on or in the water: surface, column, depth, bottom and sub-bottom of the oceans, estuaries,  rivers, lakes, the coastal zones, and the flooding areas.
+Safety and efficiency of navigation are part of hydrospatial amongst many other scientific, technical, social, environmental and economic activities.

+Visit [the Hydrospatial Movement Club & Community (HMCC) portal](https://storymaps.arcgis.com/stories/418dde64aff54c41b2d94efffc6ba6c0?play%3Dtrue%26speed%3Dmedium) for  news and updates in the form of a Storymap.

 ## **Free and Open Software for Ocean Mapping (FOSSOM)**
 FOSSOM is developed by institutions, researchers and enthusiasts, providing tools that may be used to optimize survey design, troubleshoot and resolve multibeam system performance issues, derive products, and enhance data visualization and dissemination.